-Access arrangements, such as use of a lap top and/or extra time in examinations. are permitted if they form part of the recommendations from an Educational Psychologist.
-Such recommendations are noted as part of an IEP.
+Access arrangements, such as use of a laptop and/or extra time in examinations are permitted if they form part of the recommendations from an Educational Psychologist or a Specialist Teacher Report.
+Such recommendations are noted as part of the Pupil Profile.